Introduction to R CSV Files

 CSV files are widely used to store the information in tabular format each line being data record.
 In order to read, write or manipulate data in R, we must have some data available with us.
 Data can be found on the internet or can be gathered from various sources such as surveys.
 Using R one can read, write and edit the data which are stored in an external environment.
 R can read and write data from various formats like XML, CSV, and excel.
 In this article, we will see how R can be used to read, write and perform different operations on CSV files.

-Creating CSV file in R
+Creating CSV File in R

-In this section, we will see how a data frame can be created and exported to the CSV file in R. In the first, we will create a data frame that consists of variables employee and respective salary.
+We will see how a data frame can be created and exported to the CSV file in R. In the first, we will create a data frame that consists of variables employee and respective salary.

 > df <- data.frame(Employee = c('Jonny', 'Grey', 'Mouni'),

 Once the data frame is created it’s time we use R’s export function to create CSV file in R. In order to export the data-frame into CSV we can use the below code.

 > write.csv(df, 'C:\\Users\\Pantar User\\Desktop\\Employee.csv', row.names = FALSE)

 In the above line of code, we have provided a path directory for our data fame and stored the dataframe in CSV format.
 In the above case, the CSV file was saved on my personal desktop.
 This particular file will be used in our tutorial for performing multiple operations.